polterguy/phosphorusfive/plugins/p5.io/README.md

 The Active Event *[delete-file]*, does not take any arguments, besides a single constant value, or an expression leading to multiple file paths.
 However, just like the other file manipulation Active Events, it requires a fully qualified path, which must start with "/".
-To delete a file, the user context object must be authorized to deleting it.
+To delete a file, the user context object must be authorized to modifying the file.
 Otherwise, an exception will be thrown.

 ### [file-exist], checking if one or more files exist

-Also *[file-exist]*, takes its arguments the same way as for instance *[delete-file]* does.
-However, *[file-exist]* will return true, only if all files you check the existance of exists.
-If one of the files does not exist, then *[file-exist]* will return false.
-Let us show that with an example.
+*[file-exist]* accepts its arguments the same way *[load-file]* does.
+However, *[file-exist]* will return true for each file that exists, instead of returning the content of the file.
+Example given below.

 ```
-// This file exist
-file-exist:/system42/application-startup.hl

-// Data segment where one of the files does not exist
 _data
   file1:/system42/application-startup.hl
   file2:/does-not-exist/foo.txt
 file-exist:x:/-/*?value
 ```

-As you can see in the first invocation to *[file-exist]*, it yields "true", while the second invocation yields "false", since the "foo.txt" file does not exist.
+Notice how the above example returns true for the first file, but false for the second file.

 ### [move-file], moving or renaming a file